bplmaps/lmec-main-site/content/articles/howdy-realtors.md

 While we only get a small glimpse of the Canadian state, it's stylistically rendered just like the rest of the US.
 It has named characters, snowy mountains, little houses, and pine trees.
 Despite being separated by a national border, Sahula uses style and color to imply that Canada and the US are connected by climate, culture, and commerce.
 He does the same in Cuba, where a fedora-clad Roberto Salmon exclaims, "We want Realtors in Havana in 1927."

-{{< figure src="https://iiif.digitalcommonwealth.org/iiif/2/commonwealth:3f463831d/11421,9559,2668,1471/full/0/default.jpg" caption="Cuba on the NAREB map." class="figure-center" >}}
+{{< figure src="https://iiif.digitalcommonwealth.org/iiif/2/commonwealth:3f463831d/11450,10191,2671,735/full/0/default.jpg" caption="Cuba on the NAREB map." class="figure-center" >}}

 In 1926, NAREB clearly viewed Canada and Cuba as potentially profitable real estate markets.
 The same cannot be said of Mexico.
 The basic cartographic design principle of [contrast](https://en.wikipedia.org/wiki/Figure-ground_(cartography)) instructs us to use bright colors to attract attention, and dull ones to avoid it.
-Here, everything south of the Rio Grande is drawn in a pallid gray-brown.
+Here, everything south of the Rio Grande is painted in a pallid gray-brown.
 Compositionally, Mexico is also given a flyover status.
 In addition to being positioned underneath the title cartouche[^fc47] and the Tulsa inset map, Mexico is *literally being flown over* by a plane coming in from Hawai'i.
 Even though the term "flyover country" wasn't coined until long after this map was made, the implication here remains clear: in a scene bursting with busy-ness, Mexico is left to quietly fade into the background.

 {{< figure src="https://iiif.digitalcommonwealth.org/iiif/2/commonwealth:3f463831d/2727,7465,4181,2796/full/0/default.jpg" caption="The US-Mexico border on the NAREB map, designed to be unobtrusive." class="figure-center" >}}

 ### All roads lead to...

 Eventually, NAREB became the National Association of Realtors.
-It remains the leading organization for professional real estate brokerage, and they still hold their annual convention each year.
+It remains the leading organization for professional real estate brokerage, and they still hold their annual convention in a different city each year.
 Since 1926, however, I'm not sure if they've made another map quite like this.

-{{< figure src="https://iiif.digitalcommonwealth.org/iiif/2/commonwealth:3f463831d/full/,1200/0/default.jpg" caption="From our collections, the NAREB map: a [pictorial map advertising the 19th annual convention of the National Association of Real Estate Boards](https://collections.leventhalmap.org/search/commonwealth:3f4638304)." class="figure-center" >}}

 ### Notes